 P.S.
-If you want to keep your social media always up-to-date, we recommend you to check out RecurPost’s social media scheduling tool.
-It will help you in posting constantly on social media – ultimately increasing your chances of going viral!
+If you want to keep your social media up-to-date, check out RecurPost’s social media bulk scheduling feature.
+It will help you constantly post on social media – ultimately increasing your chances of going viral!
 Click here to sign up for the 14-day free trial!

 Amaiya Rathi is a content writer at RecurPost.
 She helps RecurPost communicate with their readers in their own language.
 Whether it is the web copy, social media posts or blogs, Amaiya has worked on all aspects of copywriting.